bixb922/viper-examples/README.md

 viper_add_to_array( my_array, 10, len(my_array) )

 ```
-The viper function is about 15 times faster on my ESP32-S3 with PSRAM wih an array of 10000
+This viper function is about 16 times faster on my ESP32-S3 with PSRAM wih an array of 10000.

-The original add_to_array() function with @micropython.native decorator is about 1.6 times faster than the original function.
+In this example, the original add_to_array() function with @micropython.native decorator is about 1.6 times faster than the original function.

+Some have reported much higher performance gains, for example 100 times!

 # The viper decorator